ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny, with a high near 74.
-Southwest wind around 12 mph, with gusts as high as 20 mph.<br></div>
+         <h3>This Afternoon</h3>Sunny, with a high near 75.
+Southwest wind around 13 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Clear.
-Low around 51, with temperatures rising to around 54 overnight.
-South southwest wind 6 to 9 mph, with gusts as high
+Low around 50, with temperatures rising to around 53 overnight.
+South southwest wind 8 to 13 mph, with gusts as high
-         as 18 mph.<br></div>
+         as 23 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Sunny, with a high near 73.
-South southwest wind 7 to 13 mph, with gusts as high as 20 mph.<br></div>
+South southwest wind 8 to 12 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of rain showers between 1am and 4am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Wednesday Night</h3>A chance of showers and thunderstorms after 1am.
+Mostly cloudy, with a low around 54.
+South wind 5 to 9 mph.
+Chance of precipitation
-         54. South wind 5 to 8 mph.
-Chance of precipitation is 30%.<br></div>
+         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">